 How many sticks of butter are in 1/2 a cup?

 Sounds like you’re making a recipe.
 Or you’re standing in the dairy section of the grocery store feeling a little lost.
-Just how much butter is in a stick, anyway?
+Just how many cups is in a stick of butter?
 The answer is ½ a cup.
 While we’re at it, here are some other common butter measurements, converted.

 - 1 stick of butter = ½ cup